 SPONSORED BY TOP INDUSTRY, ACADEMIA, GOVERNMENT/NGO AND MEDIA

 Dozens of leading industry, academia, government, and media organizations internationally.
 Sponsors included EDS (HPE), National Geographic, NASA (Live Space Communications Uplink to Russian Space Station MIR where astronaut Shannon Lucid greeted the kids where she had spent the last month conducting research), Continental Airlines, U.S. Dept. of Commerce, U.S. Dept. of Education, National Oceanic and Atmospheric Administration (NOAA), U.S. Navy Nuclear NR-1 Sub, and U.S. Department of Environmental Protection Agency; and among many others, including many hundreds of dedicated people from around the world who helped make it possible.

 FAST FORWARD TO TODAY...

 The "Smart" hyperconnected Internet-of-Things (IoT) of today is the dawning of one of humankind's great awakenings and altering everything in our world as we know it.
-It's the very same creative energy, genesis, inspiration, hope and potential today for the IOTTY AWARDS®, honoring excellence in connected technology, media, and communications at it's best - helping to create a better world, ocean, planet and sustainable future for all, so that no one gets left behind!
+It's the very same creative energy, genesis, inspiration, hope and potential today for the upcoming IAAAS™ presents the IOTTY AWARDS®, first in a series of award programs honoring excellence in connected technology, media, and communications at it's best - helping to create a better world and sustainable future for all, so that no one gets left behind!